hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 ## 6. Trainer

-Once we have data module, model module, we can train model with `Trainer` API,
+Once we have the data module, and model module, we can train the model with `Trainer` API,

 ```
 datamodule = NailSegmentation(